Mladen Sarić

 Mladen Sarić (16 April 1911 – 19 March 1997) was a Serbian footballer and coach.

 Club career

-Sarić played at the youth level in 1928 with SK Soko - Belgrade.
+Sarić played at the youth level in 1928 with SK Soko.
 In 1931, he played in the Yugoslav Football Championship with FK BASK, and played seven seasons with the club.
 In 1973, he was named the head coach for the Serbian White Eagles in the National Soccer League.

 International career

 Sarić made his debut for the Yugoslavia national football team on 8 May 1938 against Romania.